manikndn-m/swan/docs/design.md

   ```
   var list: [Foo] = ...
   var foo = list[0] // 'foo' is of type 'alias Foo'.
-  // Here the interior refcount gets incremented and is retained still foo gets out of scope.
+  // Here the interior refcount gets incremented and is retained until foo gets out of scope.
   ```

 * Object types need to be 'ref' to be aliased.
-As said earlier aliases cannot be aliased if it is of an object type.
+As said earlier aliases cannot be aliased even if it is of an object type.
   ```
   object Foo {}